 A straightforward chain argument, mimicking the proof of Downward L\"owenheim-Skolem for first-order languages, yields the following result.

-\begin{remark}[Downwards L\"owenheim-Skolem] Given a countable tame family $\Fc$ and a countable subset $A$ of a non-standard finite group $G$, there is a countable subset $M$ of $G$ containing $A$ which is rich with respect to $\Fc$. \end{remark}
+\begin{remark}[Downward L\"owenheim-Skolem] Given a countable tame family $\Fc$ and a countable subset $A$ of a non-standard finite group $G$, there is a countable subset $M$ of $G$ containing $A$ which is rich with respect to $\Fc$. \end{remark}

 Notice that every rich subset is in particular an infinite subgroup of $G$.
-However, a countable rich subset $M$ does no longer satisfy the $\aleph_1$-saturation condition for coverings of internal subsets, all defined over $M$: Indeed, the $M$-points of the internal set given by $x=x$ can be covered by countably many singletons (running through every point in $M$), yet it does not admit a finite covering.
+However, a countable rich subset $M$ no longer satisfies the $\aleph_1$-saturation condition for covers of internal subsets.
+Indeed, the $M$-points of the internal set given by $x=x$ can be covered by countably many singletons (running through every point in $M$), yet it does not admit a finite cover.

 \textbf{Henceforth, we fix a countable tame family $\Fc$ of internal sets.
 All internal and $\omega$-internal sets we shall consider belong to this particular family. }